Actively Recruiting

 - Histologically confirmed, clinically localized adenocarcinoma of the prostate

-- No evidence of metastatic disease in lymph nodes above the bifurcation of the renal arteries, or in bones or visceral organs (nodal disease identified on PSMA PET/CT scan below the bifurcation of the renal arteries are allowed)
+- No evidence of metastatic disease above the renal arteries or in bones or visceral organs

-- Advanced imaging studies like PSMA PET/CT or fluciclovine PET/CT can replace a bone scan if done first
+- Advanced imaging (PSMA PET/CT or fluciclovine PET/CT) can replace bone scan if done first

 - Age 18 years or older

-- Written informed consent and ability to comply with study requirements
+- Able to give written informed consent and comply with study requirements

 You will not qualify if you...